 Quebec City Travel Guide

-Small cafés and cosy restaurants, charming boutiques, lively terraces, elegant squares, theatres and museums, street buskers and mimes all contribute to the charm and ambience of historic Old Quebec, the cradle of French civilisation in North America and still notably European in spirit.
-Perched on top of Cap Diamant, overlooking the St Lawrence River, Quebec City was first settled by the French in 1608, named for a native Algonquin word meaning 'where the river narrows'.
-The ambience, lively spirit, high safety rating, and a comfortable blend of past and present make this provincial capital city worthy of its status as one of the top cultural destinations in the world.
+Perched atop Cap Diamant (Cape Diamond) and overlooking the Saint Lawrence River, Quebec City was first settled by the French in 1608 and named for a native Algonquin word meaning 'where the river narrows'.
+The ambience, lively spirit, high safety rating and comfortable blend of past and present make Quebec's provincial capital worthy of its place among the world's top cultural destinations.

 Become our Quebec City Travel Expert